JayO-1/system-design-101/README.md

 #### Distributed Consensus

-A big issue we run into with distributed systems is finding a way of ensuring a **guaranteed** global ordering of writes/events.
+A big issue we run into with distributed systems is finding a way of ensuring a **strongly consistent** global ordering of writes.

 This is where distributed consensus comes in.

-It is the idea of allowing us to find a 'consensus' on the order of writes in a distributed system - every node agrees on the ordering.
+It is the idea of allowing us to find a 'consensus' on the order of writes in a distributed system - every node agrees on the ordering making reads _linearizable_.

 Distributed consensus is a component of almost every modern system (e.g. for facilitating failover, master-slave replication, etc), and it is implemented using a variety of algorithms.

 The **Raft** algorithm is the simplest and most common.

-##### Raft
+#### Raft

 Raft is a distributed consensus algorithm that allows us to build a distributed log that maintains the linearizability (ordering) of writes.